2 ex-nursing home workers charged with bilking 98-year-old

 Bond for Wolfe and Wright as set at $20,000 each, with each barred from unsupervised contact with seniors.
 Neither could be immediately be reached for comment.

-Symphony officials on Monday refused to comment on the arrests.
+Symphony officials on Monday declined to comment on the arrests, adding the pair no longer work at the home.

 This story corrects the spelling of Tameeka Wolfe’s first name.